 If you’re faced with a choice between the elevator and the stairs, opt for the stairs and give your health a boost!

-Most of us are guilty of it – driving right up to the door of our destination, even if there’s a perfectly good spot available a little further away.
-But did you know that parking further away from your destination can actually be good for your health?
+Most of us are guilty of it – driving right up to the door of our destination, even if there’s a perfectly good spot available a little farther away.
+But did you know that parking farther away from your destination can actually be good for your health?

 Like opting for the stairs, walking even a short distance helps get your blood flowing and can increase your heart rate, making it a great way to add some extra activity to your day.
 And if you make a habit of parking farther away, you may be surprised at how much extra walking you end up doing over the course of a week or month.

-Next time you’re looking for a parking spot, remember that the spot a little further away just might be the best choice for you.
+Next time you’re looking for a parking spot, remember that the spot a little farther away just might be the best choice for you.